 The students in this study consistently reflected on the complex layers and intersecting dimensions of their experiences as first-generation graduate students (FGGSs).
 Their stories demonstrate the profound complexity of simultaneously navigating institutional hierarchies and histories, individual identities, and interpersonal relations.
 By examining the experiences of FGGSs through the layers of the Multilevel Model of Intersectionality (MMI), we enhance the intersectional lens by acknowledging and exploring both micro- and macroinfluences on the FGGS experience (Anthias, 2013; Collins, 2015; Núñez, 2014; Winker & Degele, 2011).
-In this chapter, we revisit the MMI model in the context of this study's findings and explore how the themes illustrate intersectionality across multiple levels of the FGGS experience.
-We then provide recommendations for better supporting FGGSs to and through graduate school.
+In this chapter, we revisit the MMI model in the context of this study's findings and explore how the themes illustrate intersectionality across multiple levels of the FGGSs to and through graduate school.
 This chapter provides a useful scholar-practitioner lens through an in-depth connection to the theoretical model and research-informed suggestions.